LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 <p align="left"> <b>ScriptReader</b> is a tool enabling you to convert scanned handwritten pages (in JPEG image format) into rich text format (RTF)
   documents, complete with formatting elements such as text alignment, paragraphs, <u>underline</u>, <i>italics</i>, <b>bold</b> and <del>strikethrough</del>. </p>
 <p align="left"> A neat functionality of <b>ScriptReader</b> is that the typos (square dot grid cells containing mistakes, which are filled in with ink) automatically get filtered out, and do not appear in the final RTF text.
-Also, the biodegradable fountain pen ink that I have disclosed earlier (see https://www.instructables.com/Recipe-for-a-Biodegradable-Blue-Ink-for-Fountain-P/) pairs well with the notebooks that you print with PrintANotebook (see https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook)!<br>
+You can print out your own smart notebook pages with black squares at the top of the pages to automatically correct any page tilt of the scanned images either by using PrintANotebook (see https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook), or the A4 or US Letter notebook pages with 0.13 inch dot spacing found in the zipped release folder.
+Simply print the PDF document in duplex landscape mode, flipping on the short side, and make sure to disable any page resizing when printing the pages in order to have accurate dot spacing.<br>

 My tests with over 30,000 characters of training data (about 50 half-letter pages of cursive handwriting on the <b>ScriptReader</b> pages, with 0.13 inch dot spacing and double line spacing) consistently gave me an <b>OCR accuracy above 99%!</b>
 <br>